1.0 Policy Statement

 3.1.2 A complaint is defined as ‘an expression of dissatisfaction however made, about actions taken or a lack of action’.

-3.1.3 A complainant will receive a more effective response to the complaint if they:
+3.1.3 A complainant will receive a more effective response to their complaint if they:

-• co-operate in seeking a solution, responding promptly to requests for information, meetings or in agreeing the details of the complaint
+- Work in partnership to resolve the issue, responding promptly to requests for information, meetings or in agreeing the details of the complaint

 3.2 Resolving Complaints